-You may think of staking as a less resource-intensive alternative to mining.
+You can think of staking crypto as a less resource-intensive alternative to mining.
 It involves holding funds in a cryptocurrency wallet to support the security and operations of a blockchain network.
-Simply put, staking is the act of locking cryptocurrencies to receive rewards.
+Simply put, staking is the act of locking up cryptocurrencies to receive rewards.

 In most cases, you’ll be able to stake your coins directly from your crypto wallet, such as Trust Wallet.
 On the other hand, many exchanges offer staking services to their users.
-Binance Staking lets you earn rewards in an utterly simple way – all you have to do is hold your coins on the exchange.
-More on this later.
+Binance Staking lets you earn rewards in a simple way – all you have to do is hold your coins on the exchange (more on this below).

-To get a better grasp of what staking is, you’ll first need to understand how Proof of Stake (PoS) works.
-PoS is a consensus mechanism that allows blockchains to operate more energy-efficiently while maintaining a decent degree of decentralization (at least, in theory).
-Let’s dive into what PoS is and how staking works.
+To get a better grasp of what crypto staking is, you’ll first need to understand how the proof of stake (PoS) consensus mechanism works.
+PoS allows blockchains to operate more energy-efficiently while maintaining a solid degree of decentralization, at least in theory.
+Let’s dive into what PoS is and how crypto staking works.

-If you know how Bitcoin works, you’re probably familiar with Proof of Work (PoW).
-It’s the mechanism that allows transactions to be gathered into blocks.
-Then, these blocks are linked together to create the blockchain.
-More specifically, miners compete to solve a complex mathematical puzzle, and whoever solves it first gets the right to add the next block to the blockchain.
+If you know how Bitcoin works, you’re probably familiar with proof of work (PoW).
+Under this mechanism, miners record transactions into blocks and compete to solve complex mathematical puzzles, expanding computing resources to have a chance to add the next block to the chain.

-This way, what determines which participants create a block isn’t based on their ability to solve hash challenges as it is with Proof of Work.
-Instead, it’s determined by how many staking coins they are holding.
+This way, what determines which participants create a block isn’t based on their ability to solve hash challenges, as it is the case with proof of work.
+Instead, it’s determined by how many coins they are holding.

-Simply put, DPoS allows users to signal their influence through other participants of the network.
+Simply put, DPoS allows users to exercise their influence through other participants of the network.